Anthony-R-G/ConservationApp/README.md

 •Pagination is handled by using Apple's data source prefetching protocol so that more news articles are loaded as you scroll down.

+•Each row has a share button, which can be used to share the website URL with others.

 ### Learn More About An Individual Species